 The DPA can investigate complaints lodged by individuals concerning data protection violations.
 It may:

-- Conduct Audits: Perform inspections and audits to ensure compliance with the law.
+- Conduct Audits: Conduct inspections and audits in order to verify conformity with the law.

 - Request Information: Require businesses to provide documentation related to their data processing activities.